apache/incubator-heron/website2/docs/schedulers-k8s-pod-templates.md

   acking
 ```

-This is a temporary workaround as we work towards as solution where a failure to deploy on Kubernetes will remove the toloogoy as well.
+This is a temporary workaround as we work towards as solution where a failure to deploy on Kubernetes will remove the topology as well.

 ## Heron Configured Items in Pod Templates